drnic/highrise-greasemonkey/README.markdown

 * User-defined home international prefix (e.g. +61 for Australia or +1 for USA)
 * Auto-assign some values (such as Country) on New Contact/Company form
 * On contact page, show other contacts for the same company (using Jester for RESTful access)
+* Addresses include Google Maps link or embedded map
+* IM Skype name converted to skype: link, etc
+* Auto-assign each note a Case, based on the user/company; annoying to have to manually assign Cases
+* Person Search - include contact picture within search results

 PLUS - as above, make it work on Firefox or raise Greasemonkey/Prototype bug report